Topic "Abuse" in Dari - total 15 documentsTitle: A guide for faith communities on the reportable conduct scheme

-Summary: This information sheet explains to parents and guardians what contact is for and how it is arranged
+Summary: This sheet contains information for parents and guardians about contact with their child while not in their care.
+It explains what contact is for and how it is arranged

 Title: Family violence - technical terms (bilingual tool)